• About

 Other Stakeholders

-The Company undertakes regular client feedback surveys (conducted by a third party) and employee feedback surveys (conducted anonymously).
-The results of both are shared with the Board, and actions are taken to address the issues raised.
-Employee feedback survey results are shared transparently with all employees.
+The Company undertakes regular client feedback surveys, conducted by a third party, and employee feedback surveys, conducted anonymously.
+The results are shared with the Board and actions are taken where appropriate.
+Employee feedback survey results are shared transparently with employees.

-Actions taken following client and employment feedback have included:
+Actions taken following client and employee feedback have included:

 • tailoring product development;

-• adjusting the Company’s articulation of its value proposition to clients and employees; and
+• refining the Company’s articulation of its value proposition to clients and employees; and

-• changing the way the Company communicates with its employees.
+• improving the way the Company communicates with employees.

-In addition, the Company maintains a senior level dialogue with its key strategic suppliers.
+The Company also maintains senior-level dialogue with key strategic suppliers.

 Advisors